dvallin/spacegun/docs/tutorial.md

 kubectl create -f https://k8s.io/examples/controllers/nginx-deployment.yaml
 ```

 If you run `spacegun pods` now, you will see a lot of internal pods of kubernetes so add `namespaces: ["default"]` to your config.yml.
-This will whitelist kuberntes namespaces for spacegun.
+This will whitelist kuberntes namespaces for Spacegun.
 Now you should get something like

 ```
 > spacegun pods